hasanmoudud/geocompr/main.md

 An important feature of R is that users must use the command-line interface (CLI) to interact with the computer: you type commands and hit `Enter` to execute them interactively.
-The most popular open-source GIS software packages, by contrast, feature a prominent graphical user interface (GUI): you *can* interact with QGIS, SAGA and gvSIG by typing into (dockable) command-lines, but most users interact with such programs by 'pointing and clicking their way through life' as Gary Sherman puts it below [@sherman_desktop_2008]:^[
+The most popular open-source GIS software packages, by contrast, feature a prominent graphical user interface (GUI): you *can* interact with QGIS, SAGA and gvSIG by typing into (dockable) command-lines, but most users interact with such programs by 'pointing and clicking their way through life' as Gary Sherman --- someone well-qualified to comment on this matter as the creator of QGIS, the world's premier open source GUI-based GIS! --- puts it below [@sherman_desktop_2008]:^[
 <!-- Should the commented-out mega-footnote go in a vignette? (todo, RL) -->
 <!-- yes, we should shorten the footnote or put it somewhere into the text.
 I just rewrote it to make clearer what was meant.
 At least this was what I gathered. -->
 GRASS GIS and PostGIS are popular in academia and industry and can be seen as products which buck this trend as they are built around the command-line.